HKR-Thesis/thesis/README.md

 sudo python -m pip3 install --verbose tensorflow-2.7.0+nv22.1-cp36-cp36m-linux_aarch64.whl
 ```

-## Desktop/Server setup
+## NVIDIA Desktop Setup

-The project can be run on a desktop/server environment.
-The project has been tested on Ubuntu 20.04 LTS.
+The project can be run on a desktop/server environment with an NVIDIA compatible GPU.
+The project has been tested on Ubuntu 20.04 LTS using an NVIDIA 4070TI.
 The following distro dependencies are required:

 - Ubuntu 20.04 LTS
 - Python >=3.8